dominicrodger/dominicrodger.com.old/src/code/responsive-beginnings.md

-What I really wanted was the featured card on the left, and a set of thumbnails on the right, which remained unless there was no space for thumbnails at all.
-So, I started from scratch - here is how the list of thumbnails worked[^2]:
+What I really wanted was the featured card on the left, and a set of thumbnails on the right, which remained unless there was no space for thumbnails at all, at which point the thumbnails would drop beneath the featured card.
+So, I started from scratch - here is the source for the list of thumbnails[^2]:

     ::html
     <div style="float: left; margin-right: 20px">